syncsynchalt/totty/README.md

 `totty` unclogs pipes and gets them flowing again.

-When using the standard I/O functions provided by libc the program will automatically detect when the output is not written a terminal (also called a "tty") and will buffer that output.
-While this is good for performance it can break the interactivity of a piped command that you're running at the terminal.
+The standard I/O functions in libc will detect when a program is not writing to a terminal (also called a tty) and will automatically buffer output.
+While this is good for performance it can break the interactivity of a piped command that you're watching at the terminal.

-Add the word `totty` (as in, "to a terminal") before any command in your pipe and that command will believe it is writing to a terminal.
+Add the word `totty` (as in, "to a terminal") before any command in your pipe and that command will believe it is writing to a terminal, disabling this automatic buffering feature.

 ### An example